 These are some of your richest sources of potassium, fiber, and vitamins A, C, and K. Not only are they available year-round, they also come in a wide range of varieties (e.g. spinach, kale, arugula, amaranth greens, romaine, and leafy lettuce).
+These are foods to reduce blood pressure.
 The potassium in these vegetables helps kidneys remove sodium from the body to lower blood pressure; cohort studies have time and again shown an inverse link between potassium consumption and the risk of stroke.
 The fiber reduces the absorption of cholesterol in the gut while vitamins work in synergy to remove oxidizing agents and therefore preventing LDL oxidation, a major risk factor of heart disease.
 At least one type of these vegetables should be consumed at mealtimes.
 This can be as a salad, soup, sabzi, or curry.

 These fiber-rich “superfoods” protect against heart disease by reducing the absorption of cholesterol.
 They come in many forms (regular, rolled, and steel-cut) and are easy to incorporate into a healthy and balanced diet.
 Oats can be eaten as porridge, muesli, poha, upma or idli.
 Alternatively, the same recipes can be cooked using other wholegrain cereals such as whole wheat, millet, barley, amaranth, quinoa, and brown rice.

 Since qualifying as a nutritionist, Pankti Motani has worked as a consultant with the Institute of Tropical Medicine and the UN Development program.
 She specializes in public health nutrition and evidence-based policy-making in developing countries.